kazurayam/UsingMaterialsInKatalonStudio/README.md

 ### Note

-- In the `TC01_starter` script, `java.nio.Path`, `java.nio.Paths` and `java.nio.Files` are used extensively.
+- The `TC01_starter` shows that you have to explicitly specify the file path where to save the screenshot.
 - The `TC01_starter` script does not depend on the `Materials` library at all.
 This test case is the starting point.
+From now on, we will modify the code step-by-step to make use of the `Materials` feature.
 - This test case newly creates a directory under under the project directory: `UsingMaterialsInKatalonStudio/tmp`.
 Unfortunately Katalon Studio GUI does not allow you to view the `tmp` directory.
-Instead you need to use other tools (Windows Explorer, Mac Finder, or Terminal).
+Instead you need to use other tools (Windows Explorer, Mac Finder, or Terminal, Emacs, vim, Atom, etc).
+- In the `TC01_starter` script, `java.nio.Path`, `java.nio.Paths` and `java.nio.Files` are used extensively.

 ## Test Case `TC02_MaterialRepository`